Devin’s Health Issues

-All her life, Devin had health issues such as chronic indigestion, constipation, chronic migraines, and headaches.
-Because her mother had them too, she thought it was unavoidable.
+Devin had health issues such as chronic indigestion, constipation, chronic migraines, and headaches all her life.
+Because her mother had them, too, she thought it was unavoidable.

-Devin’s seizures gradually built from one or two a year to four or five a year, and in 2016 she was having three or four a month.
-Her doctor recommended anti-seizure medication because she thought “it’s obviously progressing.”
+Devin’s seizures gradually built from one or two a year to four or five a year, and in 2016, she had three or four a month.
+Her doctor recommended anti-seizure medication because she thought, “It’s obviously progressing.”